knrafto/MathSymbolsInput/DEVELOPMENT.md

 * MathSymbolsInput: the core input method, installed in `/Library/Input Methods`
 * MathSymbolsInputPreferences: a GUI app for the "Preferences..." menu, installed in `/Applications`
+* activate: a command-line tool to enable and select the input method after an install or upgrade

 These are configured to build into the `build/` directory.
 The preferences app can be run normally from Xcode during development.
 The others require a bit more